MINDSET OVER METHOD → THE COURSE

 How is this different from reading the books it's based on?+

 You could read twelve books.
 This course integrates their insights into a single framework — with the sequencing, the cross-referencing, and the leadership-specific application that no individual book provides.
-Four and a half hours gives you what months of reading would — and a structure for applying it.
+Just under five hours gives you what months of reading would — and a structure for applying it.

 Is there a certificate on completion?+